 - It was quite clear over the 2 day event that there is a greater awareness and a growing appreciation of the need for release automation.
 Organisations that have been agile in development are now pressing for equivalent agility downstream

 - Microservices are also becoming more widely recognised but not Kubernetes or Mesos as the solution.
 The ‘smaller’ the application pieces you build and release the more Continuous Delivery is relevant.
-Microservices are used increasingly for customer facing pieces as the resilience of a containerized architecture is best suited to applications with high availability requirements and a low cost footprint.
+Microservices are used increasingly for the customer facing pieces of an application, as the resilience of a containerized delivery architecture is best suited to applications with high availability requirements and a low cost footprint.
+Understanding how to decompose existing monoliths can be an issue.
+Rebuild or start again?

 - Some banks have started to use Elastic search technology to improve the customer experience.
 Now customers can traverse transaction history seamlessly.